syncfusion-content/javascript-docs/js/Diagram/Automatic-Layout.md

 ### Expand and collapse

-Diagram allows to expand/collapse the sub trees of a layout. `isExpanded` property of node allows you to expand/collapse its children.
+Diagram allows to expand/collapse the sub trees of a layout. `node.isExpanded` allows you to expand/collapse its children.
 The following code example shows how to expand/collapse the children of a node.

 {% highlight js %}